 I want it to send and receive full-length messages and calls, and I want the device to be a receiver that uses my own number.

 If all that can be done via voice, then the usefulness of the Echo would skyrocket.

-Update: Voice calling and messaging is now available if you own an Amazon Echo or Echo Dot.
-It's also available for the Echo Show and on the Alexa app.
-When calling or receiving a call the Echo's light ring will turn green, and the same will apply to unread text messages.
+Update: Voice calling and messaging is now available on Amazon Echo devices and the Alexa app.
+Video calling is also available for the Echo Show and Echo Spot.
+When calling or receiving a call the Echo's light ring will turn green and yellow for text messages/notifications.

-However keep in mind that all your Echo devices will go off when receiving a call and Echo users need to update and enable this feature to use it.
+However keep in mind that all your Echo devices will go off and you can't use it to call 911 unless you purchase the Echo Connect.

 8. Portable Wireless Charging

 For a product built to stay inside the home, wouldn't it make sense to enable wireless charging for the Echo?

 To me it seems archaic for the device to always have to be plugged in via wire and adapter.
 You should be able to place her on a circular charging station and charge if needed.

 The Echo should also have her own battery that can stay charged for a certain amount, so you can at least place her anywhere within your home.